CJFariss/World-Politics/README.md

 - **Final Exam: Monday December 14, 4:00 pm – 6:00 pm.** The final exam covers content presented from Week 1 to Week 15.
 - **InQuizitive Quizzes.** Complete each weekly InQuizitive quiz by Friday 11:59pm EST. There are 15 required InQuizitive quizs (one quiz each week).
 Learn more here: https://wwnorton.com/inquizitive.
 Links to the textbook chapters and InQuizitive quizzes are available in the Canvas website.
 - **Discussion Section Bluebook Quizzes.** Brief, in person quizzes that will be taken in person during discussion section.
+- **Data Visualization** With the assistance of the instructors, identify a data visualization that captures some aspect of world politics on the ourworldindata.org website.
+Recreate the visualization of this data using the program R (There will be an optional R tutorial for those students interested in learning to visualize data using this free program).
+Students may also use U-M GPT to assist in the re-creation of the ourworldindata.org data visualization using R. On the first page of this assignment describe the dataset, where you obtained it, and what it measures.
+On the second page provide the visualization and an informative caption about the data visuzlation.
+A complete citation to the ourworldindata.org article is also required.

 ### Grade Ranges